The School has a broad spectrum of world-leading research activities, which are organised into six research groups.

 Control Systems (CS)

-The EEPS group is at the forefront of research and teaching in the field of electric power engineering in the United Kingdom and internationally, with its fourteen permanent academic members of staff and more than eighty researchers.
+The EEPS group is at the forefront of research in the field of electric power engineering in the United Kingdom and internationally, with its fourteen permanent academic members of staff and more than eighty researchers.

 Power Conversion (PC)